What is Shakti Rasa?

 Based upon the classical teachings of Hatha and Ashtanga yoga as found in the ancient scriptures, Shakti Rasa is a direct path.
 Shakti refers to the primal energy inherent in all things.
 Spiritual practice begins and ends with shakti.
 Rasa means taste, flavour, experience.
 Spiritual practice depends upon rasa for measure and discernment.
 Through rasa, the voice of inner guru becomes audible.

 The Shakti Rasa Sequence has a circular rather than linear structure and can be adapted in many, many different ways to suit different constitutions or times of life.
 At first, it is important to develop a consistent practice, and Shakti Rasa provides clear structure.
 But even from the beginning, you will learn how to adapt your practice.
 Everyone is unique, and I will help you find the personal practice that suits you best, and then to evolve and develop in that practice.
 There are many different practice loops to follow, which you can alternate, choose or discard as appropriate.
-The full power of Shakti Rasa can only be experienced in self-practice, so right from the beginning you will be encouraged to practise at home, and as soon as possible come to a self-practice class.
+The full power of Shakti Rasa can only be experienced in self-practice, so right from the beginning you will be encouraged to practise at home.

 What to expect from the Shakti Rasa asana practice?